 A: Check out our handy Companion Plant list to find out which veggies and herbs play well together and which ones don’t.

-Q: Why can’t I find carrots or radishes or peas as Burpee Home Gardens plants?
+Q: Why can’t I find carrots or radishes as Burpee plants in stores?

 A: Carrots, radishes and peas are great examples of vegetables that are very easily grown from medium or large seeds planted directly into your garden.
 Sowing seeds requires care and patience but you’ll quickly get better with some experience.
-Burpee Home Gardens removes the most challenging period (propagation from small seeds) from vegetable gardening, bringing you a wide selection of vegetable and herb plants, ready for you to finish in your own garden space.
+Burpee plants remove the most challenging period (propagation from small seeds) from vegetable gardening, bringing you a wide selection of vegetable and herb plants, ready for you to finish in your own garden space.